-For additional information about library functions, see the chapter Implementation-defined behavior in this guide.
+For more information about library functions, see the chapter Implementation-defined behavior for Standard C in this guide.

 HEADER FILES

 Your application program gains access to library definitions through header files, which it incorporates using the #include directive.
 The definitions are divided into several different header files, each covering a particular functional area, letting you include just those that are required.